jayarathina/Roman-Calendar/README.md

 * `LW03-4Thu` represents Lent Week Three Thursday

 ## Known Issues
-* Only one local calendar (Probably your country) can be added as of now.
-For more than one local calendar (Probably a religious Society and a country - more than one solemnity clashes with each other) the result is undetermined.
+* Only one local calendar can be added as of now without clashes.
+If more than one local calendar (A religious Society and a Country) then there is a posibility of more than one solemnity clashes with each other.
+In that case, the result is undetermined.
+This will be fixed in the future if need arises.
-* Not backward compatible.
+* This library is Not backward compatible.
 (That is if a new feast is added to the calendar this year.
 Previous year calendars generated will have that feast too.
 For example commemoration of St. Mary Magdalene raised to a Feast by Pope Francis only in 2016 ([ref](http://en.radiovaticana.va/news/2016/06/10/commemoration_of_st_mary_magdalene_raised_to_a_feast/1236157)), but if you generate calendar for the year 2008, it will be marked as a feast then too)

 ## Suggestions or Comments
 If you find any bug or suggest any improvement, please feel free to raise a pull request or contact me.